sjshank/FriendZone_App/README.md

     1. install Nodejs from here https://nodejs.org/en/ and make node env up.
 This will automatically install NPM package in 		your system.
     2. Install Python 2.7+ version from here https://www.python.org/download/releases/2.7/
     3. Run 'npm install' on 'package.json'.
-This will create new folder 'node_modules' inside same directory where you can see       all the mentioned dependencies inside 'package.json' will gets installed
+This will create new folder 'node_modules' inside same directory where you can see all the mentioned dependencies inside 'package.json' will gets installed.
-    4. Run either 'grunt' or 'node app.js' over root directory. 'grunt' command will execute all the task mentioned inside           'gruntfile.js'.
+    4. Run either 'grunt' or 'node app.js' over root directory.
+    'grunt' command will execute all the task mentioned inside 'gruntfile.js'.

     Hit "localhost:4000" to see running application